EricVernie/templateaddinoutlook/Readme.md

 #Step 3 Initialize office.js

-## In order to run nodejs you need to create certificat using openssl
+## In order to run nodejs you need to create a certificat using openssl
 * openssl genrsa -out localhost-key.pem 1024
 * openssl req -new -key localhost-key.pem -out localhost.csr